Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Details on the effective rank-2 U(1) field theory

-where ${B_{\sublO}}$ is defined for each cluster $\sublO$ as given in Eq.~(\ref{eq:bfield}) and the rightmost expression in Eq.~(\ref{eq:b_expansion}) represents the expansion of $\mathcal{H}_2$ in lowest non-trivial order in $B_{\sublO}$.
+where ${B_{\sublO}}$ is defined for each cluster $\sublO$ as given in Eq.~(8) of the main text and the rightmost expression in Eq.~(18) of the main text represents the expansion of $\mathcal{H}_2$ in lowest non-trivial order in $B_{\sublO}$.
 Furthermore, in order to suppress electric field states $E_i^\alpha\notin \{-1,0,1\}$, a term $\sim \sum_{i} (E^\alpha_i)^2$ in the field theory is required.
-Together with the RK potential $\sim\sum_{\sublO}\mathcal{N}^2_{\sublO}$ this yields the effective field theory in Eq.~(\ref{eq:maxwell}).
+Together with the RK potential $\sim\sum_{\sublO}\mathcal{N}^2_{\sublO}$ this yields the effective field theory in Eq.~(9) of the main text.
 An important property of this theory that distinguishes it from conventional U(1) gauge theories is the absence of electromagnetic duality.
 This is already evident from the different properties of the electric and magnetic fields where the former is a matrix while the latter is a one-component object.

 Note that our mapping to an effective field theory could, in principle, also be applied to the spin-1/2 spiderweb model.
-This would require a change of the (irrelevant) prefactor $\sqrt{2}$ in Eq.~(\ref{eq:a_def}) and a redefinition of the electric field to ensure that it only assumes integer values.
+This would require a change of the (irrelevant) prefactor $\sqrt{2}$ in Eq.~(6) of the main text and a redefinition of the electric field to ensure that it only assumes integer values.
 The resulting field theory, known e.g.\ from spin-1/2 quantum spin ice, is called `frustrated'~\cite{Hermele2004} due to the lack of a well-defined vacuum of electric fields.
 On the other hand, our field theory for a spin-1 system has the advantage of a unique vacuum state corresponding to the homogeneous $S_i^z=0$ configuration.

 The field theory has a local gauge freedom that follows from the rank-2 Gauss' law and amounts to the invariance under the operation~\cite{Savary-2017}

 where $f_{\sublX}$ is an arbitrary function defined for each cluster $\sublX$ or, stated differently, $f_{\sublX}$ is located on sublattice 1.
 To see this, we use